hjuntan/tp/docs/UserGuide.md

 1. **Validity of date entered:** The current behaviour of the `schedule` command does not check for the validity of the date entered.
 We plan to implement a check to ensure that the date entered is valid.
 2. **Future date check:** The current behaviour of the `schedule` command does not check if the valid date entered is in the future.
 We plan to implement a check to ensure that the date entered is in the future.
+3. **Group name visibility:** When using the `group` command with a very long group name, the group name may be hidden from view.
+We plan to implement a feature to allow users to view the full group name.
+Either by truncating the group name, allowing the user to view the full group name or limiting the length of the group name.
+4. **Email address visibility:** When adding/editing a person's email address with a very long email address, the email address may be hidden from view.
+We plan to implement a feature to allow users to view the full email address.
+Either by truncating the email address, allowing the user to view the full email address or limiting the length of the email address.
+5. **Tag information visibility:** When resizing the window to a smaller size, the GUI may not fully display the person's tag information.
+We plan to implement a minimum size for the window to ensure that all information is displayed.

 --------------------------------------------------------------------------------------------------------------------